Arcioulo/RealAnalysis/CH3_CH4/HW7_Final.md

 If $g$ is continuous and not $f$ then the validity depends on the nature of $g o f$.

 ### Self-Evaluation

-For _Part C_ I got a little 'hand wavey' with the phrase 'the nature of $g o f$.
-Looking at the solution, it is more that the sequence $x_n$ must be valid for the limit of $g o f$ to hold.

 ---